Christian Wilkins Scouting Report By Charlie Campbell

 Can have some quiet stretches and games

-Summary: Deshaun Watson was the star of Clemson's National Championship season in 2016 and the program's runner-up performance the previous year, but the Tigers' defense has also been excellent and Wilkins has been one of their best players.
-He has been a consistent disruptor at the point of attack who contributes well in both phases.
+Summary: Deshaun Watson was the star of Clemson's National Championship season in 2016, and the program's runner-up performance the previous year.
+The Clemson defense was and has continued to be excellent, and Wilkins was one of its best players.
+He hwas a consistent disruptor at the point of attack who contributed well in both phases.
 Wilkins is an extremely gifted athlete with a rare combination of speed and agility in a big body with length.
-While Wilkins may not look like a freak prospect with the eye-ball test, he certainly is one on the football field.
+While Wilkins may not look like freak athlete via the eye ball test, he certainly is one on the football field.

-Wilkins made 33 tackles and two sacks as a freshman in 2015.
+As a freshman in 2015, Wilkins made 33 tackles and two sacks.
 He then played well for Clemson in 2016 as part of a tough defensive line that controlled the point of attack.
-The sophomore recorded 48 tackles with 13 tackles for a loss, 3.5 sacks and 10 passes batted on the year.
+The sophomore recorded 48 tackles with 13 tackles for a loss, 3.5 sacks and 10 passes batted.
 That season, Wilkins had to play a lot of defensive end because of injury.
-He displayed a nice ability to play there, but his home is on the inside, and he has spent 2017 back where he belongs, at tackle.
-Entering the bowl game against Alabama, Wilkins has 45 tackles with seven tackles for a loss and four sacks.
+He displayed a nice ability to play there, but his home is on the inside, and he was back where he belongs at tackle in 2017.
+As a junior, Wilkins totaled 60 tackles with 8.5 tackles for a loss and four sacks.
+In 2018, Wilkins totaled 50 tackles with 14 for a loss, 5.5 sacks and a forced fumble.
+He was consistently good for Clemson from start to finish in his final season of college football.
+In speaking to scouts who were through Clemson last fall, they feel that Wilkins played better as a senior than he did as a junior.

-In the pass rush, Wilkins is dangerous.
+Wilkins is dangerous in the pass rush.
 He is a quick defender at the point of attack with the ability to fire his gap.
 He uses his strength to push through blocks and can close in an instant on the quarterback.
 Wilkins has a burst to fire by guards into the backfield and the strength to bull rush through linemen.
-He has good hand usage and shows some variety in pass-rushing moves to get after the quarterback.
-Wilkins has displayed excellent versatility during college in terms of rush production from a variety of positions and techniques.
+He also has good hand usage and shows some variety in his pass-rushing moves to get after the quarterback.
+Wilkins displayed excellent versatility during college in terms of rush production from a variety of positions and techniques.
 While he played a lot of end in 2016, Wilkins really doesn't have edge-rusher speed for the NFL.
 He will have to rush from the inside as a pro, but that is his natural position anyway and he presents a speed mismatch when rushing against guards.

-Wilkins is a solid run defender, too.
+Wilkins is a solid run defender as well.
 He has a strong, thick lower body to hold his ground at the point of attack.
 He fills his gap and can be tough to move at the line of scrimmage.
 Wilkins is able to eat up his block and prevent holes from opening up.
-Regularly, you will see him shed his block to stuff a run near the line of scrimmage or fire into the backfield to disrupt a run off the snap.
-He also will give an effort to make tackles in the ground game downfield.
-Wilkins has a quality motor, and you don't see him dogging it.
+Regularly, you would see him shed his block to stuff a run near the line of scrimmage or fire into the backfield to disrupt a run off the snap.
+He also gives an effort to make tackles in the ground game downfield.
+Wilkins has a quality motor and doesn't give a poor effort.

 For the next level, Wilkins fits any defense.
-His best fit would be as a three-technique defensive tackle in a 4-3 defense.
+His best fit could be as a three-technique defensive tackle in a 4-3 defense.
 In a 4-3, he also could play end and nose tackle.
-Wilkins additionally has the length and strength to play end in a 3-4 defense.
-With Wilkins' excellent skill set, production, and years of impressive performances against top competition, he looks like a safe pick and a lock to be a top-25 pick in the 2018 NFL Draft.
+He has enough length and strength to play end in a 3-4 defense that rushes from the inside in the sub package.
+With Wilkins' skill set, production, and years of experience against top competition, he looks like a safe pick and a top-20 selection this April.

 Player Comparison: Fletcher Cox.
 Wilkins reminds me a lot of Cox.
-They are almost identical in size, and Cox (6-4, 310) also has a freakish combination of speed, agility, and athleticism for that build.
-Cox was the 12th-overall-pick by the Eagles in the 2012 NFL Draft, and Wilkins also could go in the top 20 of his draft class.
-In the NFL, I could see Wilkins being a tough and disruptive interior defensive lineman like Cox is for the Eagles.
+They are almost identical in size, and both have rare athleticism with speed and versatility.
+Cox (6-4, 310) has a freakish combination of speed, agility, and athleticism for that build.
+Wilkins is not quite as fast, athletic and agile, but he could be a poor-man's version of Cox.
+Cox was the 12th-overall pick by the Eagles in the 2012 NFL Draft, and Wilkins could go in that same range this year.
+In the NFL, I could see Wilkins being a versatile defender who is similar to, although maybe not quite as good as Cox.